-The first step in the creation process of any video is setting an explicit goal.
-To avoid convoluting your message and confusing your viewers, it’s SUPER important that each video has a single goal.
-This doesn’t mean you shouldn’t have more than one goal, it only means that you should have more than one video.
+The first step in creating any video is setting a clear goal.
+To avoid convoluting your message and confusing your viewers, your video must have a primary goal.

-Example: Our diner’s goal is to introduce a new menu to a new audience as well as their existing one.
+Example: Our diner’s goal is to introduce a new menu to a new audience and their existing one.

-While choosing a goal is based on your marketing needs, the message is focused on your audience’s needs.
-Once you’ve set your goal, you should naturally be able to translate it into a message that will communicate it with your target viewers.
+While choosing a goal is based on your marketing needs, the message should be focused on your audience’s needs.
+Once you’ve set your goal, you should naturally translate it into a message that will communicate it with your target viewers.
 The trick is doing so in the most effective way possible.

-Your message should be brief and to the point, conveyed in a clear and compelling way.
+Your message should be brief and to the point, conveyed clearly and compellingly.
 If it’s a sale, consider adding a sense of urgency (for a limited time only) or a sense of exclusivity (for subscribers only).

 Example: Our diner’s message is that they are introducing a whole new menu and for the opening week only, with a 10% discount on all entrees.

-Step 3 actually is comprised of 3 sub-steps so bear with us:
+Step 3 is actually comprised of 3 sub-steps:

-- Footage – You set your goal, you composed a message now it is time to string it all together using a video maker – preferably one that doesn’t require you to download software.
+1. Footage – You set your goal; you composed a message now it is time to string it all together using a video maker – preferably one that doesn’t require you to download software.
 Search Promo.com’s 110 million premium photos and videos from Getty Images and iStock.
 Find the footage that communicates your message.
 A strong start is crucial to get people watching, so find visuals that stand out.
 You can also easily upload your own footage to our editor and use it as well.

-- Text – Once you’ve selected your footage, write the text that will accompany each frame.
-Don’t write something that you can show visually – there is a reason that you’re creating a video and not writing an article.
-Also, when writing your copy, keep in mind that text and visuals need to go together – says an expert from Essay Tigers.
+2. Text – Once you’ve selected your footage, write the text that will accompany each frame.
+When writing your copy, keep in mind that text and visuals need to go together.
 Make sure the copy coincides with your footage in seamless rhythm, not random or out of place.
-If you’re not sure what to write, go back to your intended message and articulate in the shortest (but catchiest) way possible.
+If you’re unsure what to write, go back to your intended message and articulate it in the shortest (but catchiest) way possible.

-- Music – Check out Promo.com’s fully licensed music library and choose and soundtrack for your video.
-Music has the power to set the tone so make sure it compliments your message.
+3. Music – Check out Promo’s fully licensed music library and select and add music to your video.
+Music has the power to set the tone, so make sure it compliments your message.

-In the last frame of your video, or what we at Promo.com like to call your outro, it is crucial that you include two key elements: A Strong CTA and your company logo.
-Essentially, you are leaving the most important part for the end – Your logo tells the viewers who you are and the CTA tells them what they should do in order to take action.
+In the last frame of your video, or what we at Promo like to call your outro, it is crucial that you include two key elements: A strong CTA and your company logo.
+Essentially, you leave the most essential part for the end – your logo tells the viewers who you are, and the CTA tells them what they should do to take action.

 Creating a strong CTA means your message should be crystal clear (no room for puns or jokes here).

 Watch and rewatch to ensure that the graphics, fonts, and colors are consistent and correlate with your overarching message.
 If you feel like something isn’t exactly the way you want it to be, don’t hesitate to quickly go back to our video editor and continue tweaking the video.
 That is why we make sure to include this step.
-Also, when viewing your video, keep in mind that most videos are watched on mute, so it is vital that your message comes across with or without sound.
-Even if you are using a voice-over, it is important to include captions as well.
+Also, when viewing your video, keep in mind that most videos are watched on mute, so your message must come across with or without sound.
+Even if you are using a voice-over, it is important to include captions.

-It’s show time!
+It’s showtime!
 Now is the moment to get your video out into the world.
 Remember that your distribution strategy is no less important than the video creation process.
-Build a spreadsheet that covers all of your marketing channels to make sure that you don’t miss an opportunity to get your video ad in front of the right eyes.
+Build a spreadsheet that covers all of your marketing channels to ensure that you don’t miss an opportunity to get your video ad in front of the right eyes.

 Example: Our diner shared this video on their Facebook and Instagram pages to share it with their followers and put up some paid Facebook ads to attract new ones.
-They also made sure to post it on their website and different culinary sites.
+They also post it on their website and different culinary sites.